thomas-keller/thomas-keller.github.io/_posts/2016-3-25-grid-plots-cowplot.md

 I don't have a copy of Photoshop, and Inkscape is kind of a pain to work with.
 Mainly, there is a longstanding bug where if you want to export as eps (which you will for scientific figures) certain elements would disappear.
 This turns out to be related to grouping, so it you ungroup everything and thing save as eps, it's ok.
 Still, this was first reported 3 years ago.
 However, I'm mindful of the flack open source projects get for putting in their valuable free time, and it's still of great use.
 Just frustrating at times.

 So, after frankensteining the figure by cutting it in half, adding some space to add some legends to differentiate the different datasets, here is the actual figure for the paper.
+I have no idea if a centered legend like this is possible in cowplot

 ![image](http://thomas-keller.github.io/images/Fig3_with_annot.png)